aws-geospatial/amazon-location-client-js/README.md

 ### [@amzn/geomaps-client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-amzn-geomaps-client/)

-The standalone Maps SDK commands are grouped a `maps` namespace, for example:
+The standalone Maps SDK commands are grouped into a `maps` namespace.
+For example:

 ```javascript
 // Create an authentication helper instance using an API key